NotMash/weather-react-api/README.md

 React Icons - Library for adding weather icons to the UI.
 Credits

-This project was created by [Your Name] as a personal project to learn and showcase React development skills.
+This project was created by Mohammed Ibrahim Miah as a personal project to learn and showcase React development skills.

 License

 This project is open-source and available under the MIT License (LICENSE.md).

-Acknowledgments

-OpenWeatherMap for providing the weather data API.
-React for the excellent JavaScript library.
-React Icons for the weather icons.